MicrosoftDocs/customer-insights/ci-docs/export-autopilot.md

 ## Known limitations

-- The maximum customer profiles per export to Autopilot is up to 100,000, which can take up to a few hours to complete.
+- Up up to 100,000 customer profiles per export to Autopilot can take up to a few hours to complete.
 The number of customer profiles that you can export to Autopilot depends on your contract with Autopilot.
 - Exports to Autopilot is limited to segments.

 ## Set up connection to Autopilot